 2. ORANGE PEEL

 “Harvested in areas of Spain such as Seville, orange peels are hung against the south faces of old stone houses to dry to perfection in the sun,” says JB.
 You can make the most of the bright, zesty quality that the botanical brings to our London Dry Gin in an Orange Sour, which is made using the juice of two orange wedges before being garnished with an orange twist.
-This botanical also plays a key role during distillation.
-That burst of sweet orange is the first botanical aroma that comes through the still.
-As JB explains, “this is the aroma we use as our indicator to begin collecting the heart cut of the distillate.”
+This botanical also plays a key role during distillation, as it’s the first aroma to come through the still.
+As JB explains: “We use the orange scent as an indicator to begin collecting the heart cut of the distillate.”

 3. LEMON PEEL

 4. ENGLISH AND BULGARIAN CORIANDER

 It took us a number of attempts to find the right coriander for our gin and we tested nine or 10 different strains before settling on Russian coriander, which has a citrusy flavour that’s a bit like lemongrass mingled with a hint of black pepper.
 As JB notes: “The ingredient is most distinct on the finish.
 By using citrus peel and coriander, we have a citrus undertone backing the soft pine of the juniper for the entire sip.”

 5. ORRIS ROOT

-Orris root—the root of the Florentine iris flower—hails from Italy and looks like ginger root, except for its chalk-white inside.
+This botanical – the root of the Florentine iris flower – hails from Italy and looks like ginger root, except for its chalk-white inside.
 “Orris brings floral notes into the mix, and is often described as tasting like violets,” says JB.
 That means we use it sparingly in each distillation, so as not to overwhelm the other flavours.
 If the sound of a violent-tinged cocktail appeals to you, then it’s time to discover a pre-Prohibition cocktail that has recently made a glorious return to bar menus around the world.
 The Aviation is made with London Dry Gin, maraschino liqueur, freshly squeezed lemon juice and purple-hued creme de violette.